a03993/leetcode-practice/TwoPointers/0088-merge-sorted-array/README.md

 # 88. Merge Sorted Array

-Given two sorted integer arrays nums1 and nums2, merge nums2 into nums1 as one sorted array.
+You are given two integer arrays nums1 and nums2, sorted in non-decreasing order, and two integers m and n, representing the number of elements in nums1 and nums2 respectively...

-The number of elements initialized in nums1 and nums2 are m and n respectively.
-You may assume that nums1 has a size equal to m + n such that it has enough space to hold additional elements from nums2.

 [LeetCode - Merge Sorted Array](https://leetcode.com/problems/merge-sorted-array/description/?envType=problem-list-v2&envId=array)